British peer likens FIFA to mafia, Blatter to Don Corleone

 Triesman said he backed Greg Dyke, the current chairman of England's Football Association, for speaking out against Blatter's dismissal of the criticism as racist.

-"Don Corleone, I believe, would have recognised the tactics and he probably would have admired them," Triesman said.
+"Don Corleone, I believe, would have recognized the tactics and he probably would have admired them," Triesman said.

 Vito Corleone was the head of the fictional crime family in The Godfather movies.